Signing Requirements

 - Executing another advance directive

-- Expressing an intention to revoke vocally
+- Verbally expressing their intention to revoke